masp2004/advancedpythonprogramming/README.md

 # advancedpythonprogramming
-This repository contains a number of interactive Python Notebooks for the in advanced programming.
+This repository contains a number of interactive Python Notebooks for lectures in advanced programming.
 Agenda of the lecture:
 - Python Crash Course
     - Procedural Programming